KTVH-DT: Gray, Cordillera, and Scripps ownership

 In January 2014, Jim Rogers announced he had bladder cancer for the second time.
 He had already begun to sell off IWCC's stations, and in May 2014, Beartooth NBC was the next property to be sold and the last outside of the state of Nevada.
 That May, IWCC announced the sale of KTVH and KBGF to Gray Television; Gray also purchased KMTF, by then an affiliate of The CW, through a failed station waiver.
 Gray took over KTVH's operations through a local marketing agreement on June 1, two weeks before Rogers died on June 14.
 The sale of KTVH to Gray closed on November 3, 2014.
 After the sale closed, Gray dropped the "Beartooth NBC" brand in favor of "KTVH/KBGF".
 It also completed a much-needed digital conversion for the Great Falls transmitter, which as a low-power station was not subject to the 2009 digital television transition deadline; on December 1, KBGF-LP converted to digital as KBGF-LD, having started on October 26.

 On July 1, 2015, Gray announced that it would sell KTVH-DT to Cordillera Communications; concurrently, sister station KMTF was donated to Montana State University and joined the Montana PBS network as KUHM-TV, with its CW programming being transferred to a KTVH subchannel.
 The sale was completed on October 30.
-Cordillera's purchase of KTVH made it a sister station to CBS affiliate KXLH-LD (channel 9) and resulted in the integration of KTVH into the Montana Television Network.
+Cordillera's purchase of KTVH made it a sister station to CBS affiliate KXLH-LD (channel 9) and resulted in the integration of KTVH into the Montana Television Network (MTN).
 KBGF-LD became KTGF-LD on July 1, 2018; that same day, channel 16 in Great Falls switched from KTGF to KJJC-TV.
 All but one Cordillera station, including the entirety of MTN, was acquired by the E. W. Scripps Company in 2019.

 In 2021, Scripps filed to switch all of the full-power MTN stations, including KTVH, from the VHF to the UHF band in order to improve reception; it requested and received channel 31 for KTVH.
 The conversion of the transmitter facility to UHF took place in August 2025.

 News operation

 For most of its history, KTVH was the only source of television news covering the Helena area, and local news capacity was slowly built up over the years by different owners.
 In 1983, there were 4.5 full-time positions in news at channel 12; there were eight by 2008.
 It was not until the 2010s that serious news competition came to the capital city.
 In 2010, KXLH-LD started local newscasts for the Helena area, produced by KRTV in Great Falls, which quickly attracted considerable viewership.

-After Cordillera acquired KTVH, the station continued to air its own separate newscasts under the MTN brand at 5, 6, and 10 p.m., later adding a weekday morning newscast known as Daybreak; in contrast, the MTN CBS affiliates, such as KXLH, air their early evening local newscasts at 5:30 p.m.
+After Cordillera acquired KTVH, the station continued to air its own separate newscasts under the MTN brand at 5, 6, and 10 p.m., later adding a weekday morning newscast known as Daybreak; in contrast, the MTN CBS affiliates, such as KXLH, aired their early evening local newscasts at 5:30 p.m.